maddran/NewsNet/readme.md

 `for FILE in data/pruned_urls/*; do python3 newsnet/parse_articles.py --url_file $FILE; done`

+**N.B.** parsing will take around 2 seconds per article. i.e. if you have

 Once the articles have been parsed, we are left with a directory `parsed` with the following structure:

 ```